readium/readium-lcp-server/README.md

 A Frontend Test Server is also provided in the project.
 This is a demo server we developed to provide a micro-CMS and a user interface for testing LCP licenses.
 It is active on https://front-prod.edrlab.org/frontend/.
 We do not consider it production ready, we don't update it (despite evolutions in node, npm, and many node modules used here) and it will disappear in the next major version of the codebase.
 The Frontend Test Server MUST NOT be used in production.

+This is why the installation of the Frontend Test Server is not described in the following instructions.

 Install
 =======